 The approximately 80 patches that we have chosen to apply in our panel contain the substances that most commonly cause allergic rashes.
 It is an expanded version of the panel of allergens recommended by the North America Contact Dermatitis Group, a universally respected source of information regarding contact dermatitis.

 Three separate appointments will be required for the entire patch testing procedure.
 If you are scheduling by phone, be certain to inform our staff that you have been instructed by your doctor to schedule "patch testing."
-There will be an initial appointment on a Monday for the application of the patches.
+There will be an initial appointment on a Wednesday with one of our nurses to apply the patches.
 The patches will be applied to your back with adhesive strips, and you will be asked to keep the area dry for the first 48 hours.
-There will be two test reading appointments later in the week, one on Wednesday and one on Friday.
+There will be two test reading appointments.
 Patients are asked to follow up with a telephone call with their doctor two weeks after the test.